You are here: Home / Plato Registration / Background

 Background

-During a Plato AGM in 2001, it was decided to open a category in the, then surveying only, statutory body for GISc people.
+During a Plato (now known as the South African Geomatics Council or SAGC) AGM in 2001, it was decided to open a category in the, then surveying only, statutory body for GISc people.
 This was mainly due to surveyors who changed their careers to GIS and wanted to be registered with a professional statutory body.

 The categories which were opened for GISc were as follows: